Temple denial

-Temple denial is the claim that the successive Temples in Jerusalem either did not exist or they did exist but were not constructed on the site of the Temple Mount.
+Temple denial is the claim that the successive temples in Jerusalem either did not exist or they did exist but were not constructed in Jerusalem on the site of Haram al-Sharif, i.e. Temple Mount.
 This claim has been advanced by Islamic political leaders, religious figures, intellectuals, and authors.
+Among them was then-Palestinian National Authority President Yasser Arafat, who made statements placing the Temple in Nablus.

+This denial stands in contrast to accounts of the Temples in Jerusalem that appear in the Hebrew Bible, as well as accounts of Jesus in the New Testament, contemporaneous accounts by historian Josephus and documents published by the Supreme Muslim Council led by Amin al-Husseini, which place the Jewish Temple in Jerusalem on the Temple Mount.

 Background

 The Temple Mount is the holiest site in Judaism.
-According to Jewish tradition and scripture, the First Temple was built by King Solomon, the son of King David, in 957 BCE, and was destroyed by the Neo-Babylonian Empire in 586 BCE.
+According to the Hebrew Bible, the First Temple was built by King Solomon, the son of King David, in 957 BCE, and was destroyed by the Neo-Babylonian Empire in 586 BCE.
 The Second Temple was constructed under the auspices of Zerubbabel in 516 BCE, was renovated by King Herod, and was destroyed by the Roman Empire in 70 CE.
 Scholars agree that the two temples existed on the Temple Mount during these time periods.
 While no scientific excavations have ever been conducted on the Temple Mount, extensive physical evidence for the Second Temple was found in excavations in its vicinity.

+The Temple plays a major role in the Christian New Testament, including in the narrative of the Cleansing of the Temple, which tells of Jesus throwing out merchants and money changers from the Temple in Jerusalem so that it could serve its proper role as a "house of prayer".

+Jewish-Roman historian Josephus, in the Jewish War and Antiquities of the Jews, documents the details of the location, design and the ultimate destruction of the Second Temple in Jerusalem.

 Among Muslims, the whole plaza is revered and it is referred to as "the Noble Sanctuary" or the al-Aqsa Mosque, and it ranks as the third holiest site in Islam.
 Muslims believe that it is the place from which Muhammad began his Night Journey.
 The plaza is dominated by two monumental structures originally built during the Rashidun and early Umayyad caliphates after the city's capture in 661 CE: the al-Aqsa Mosque and the Dome of the Rock, near the center of the hill, which was completed in 692 CE, making it one of the oldest extant Islamic structures in the world.
 It stands where past Jewish temples are commonly believed to have stood.